-2023 Property Tax Legislation
+2023 and 2024 Property Tax Legislation

 Another broad piece of legislation, House File 718, was approved by the Iowa Legislature in 2023 that made substantial changes to the property tax system.
+In 2024, a subsequent piece of legislation, Senate File 2442, made some modifications to the prior legislation.
 Included were provisions that eliminated a number of levies previously available to cities, a formula that reduces a city's general fund levy if its non-TIF taxable property values grow by certain percentages, expansions of homeowner tax credits and changes to the required budget adoption process.